 - Check the Hide from student's table of contents and to-do list box.
 Note that it is still accessible with course links and bookmarks unless otherwise restricted.

-- Check the Student must enter a password box and enter the desired Password.
-Students must enter this password only once to access the activity.
-This is different from assessment-specific passwords, which must be entered each time a student attempts the assessment and are managed in the Advanced assessment options card.
+- Check the Student must enter a password box, and enter the desired Activity password in the field.
+This is different from assessment-specific passwords, which must be entered each time a student attempts the assessment and are managed in the assessment Advanced options card.

 This card allows you to choose when students see the following information from the assessment: Question results, Student answers, Question score, Correct questions, Correct choices, and Feedback.
 The options for each are: